christopherstock/TerraformAwsWorkshop/README.md

 terraform apply
 ```
 Applies the current configuration to the AWS Server.
-As no resources have been specified so far, no resources are created.
+As no resources has been specified so far, no resources are created.

-## 2.
+## 2. terraform/ecr_repository_node.tf - Deklaration eines ECR Repositories für den Node-Docker Container